-I have just returned from a planned trip to the East Coast; to Revere, Massachusetts; formerly known as North Chelsea and it is found on the near north side of Boston.
-As I turned onto Broadway, the Main Street of Revere, drove into a service station to refuel.
-I casually asked the Attendent about Horatio Alger, but he did not catch the name and asked me to repeat it.
-Maw -- reese Sho -- val -yer?
+I have just returned from a planned trip to the East Coast; to Revere, Massachusetts, formerly known as North Chelsea and it is found on the near north side of Boston.
+As I turned on to Broadway, the Main Street of Revere, I drove into a service station to refuel.
+I casually asked the Attendant about Horatio Alger, but he did not catch the name and asked me to repeat it.
+Maw-reese Sho-valyer?
 He asked; (perhaps it was my Michigan accent) I could see that I was not getting anywhere and asked instead, for the Public Library.
 Upon locating the Library, I found that it would not be open until the afternoon.
 Discouraged and disgusted, I was about to leave Revere when I thought of the many miles that I had come for this purpose and I decided to make one last attempt.
 I was passing City Hall and I stopped; I was about to ask for the Chamber of Commerce when I thought of the local Press; I asked if there was a local Paper and was informed that there was and was directed to it.
-I was received with much courtesy and interest after the nature of my visit was announced.
-I learned that only last January, the Editorial Staff honored Horatio's birthday with an Article about one of their favorite Sons.
-My audience was inspired with my interest which had brought me so many miles and with the interest of all other Alger Fans over the Nation.
-We traded and shared information for at least a halh hour and I was assured that in an early issue, if not the next edition, they would print another article regarding my visit and the National interest in Alger.
-After proudly displaying some of my prized books from my collection, I left with a large supply of Revere Journals under my arm and with directions on how to find 88 Beach Street, the birthplace of our Hero.
-I learned to my disappointment that there was no street named after Horatio nor Alger; However, there is a Fenno Street; Horatio's mother came from the Fenno Family.
-I found the street and the house which is just off Broadway and to add to my enjoyment, Mrs. Joseph (Anna) Gallant, the present occupant was at home; I was invited in and had the pleasure of standing in the parlor of Horatio's boyhood home; I felt welcome and was even accepted by Columbia, the cat and household pet.
-Mrs. Gallant was very courtious and willingly answered all my questions and after taking movies of the house from the street, I felt that my trip was worthwhile after all.
-After spending the balance of the day in Boston, I then turned in the direction of South Natick, The final resting place of our Hero, which is the Glenwood Cemetery and in the extreme right hand corner from the center entrance.
-There is one monument about seven foot tall in the center of the plot with small stones marking the resting places of others in his married sister's family.
-As I stood there in the twilight hours of the summer evening; I strongly felt that we who know Horatio only from his lifes work; are basking in the twilight of his memories; I now felt that I had honored our Hero according to my ability having visited his place of beginning and ending.
-What went on in between will be discussed and disputed for ages to come.
+I was received with much courtesy and interest, after the nature of my visit was announced.
+I learned that only last January, the Editorial Staff honored Horatio's birthday with an article about one of their favorite Sons.
+My audience was inspired with my interest which had brought me so many miles, and with the interest of all other Alger Fans over the nation.
+We traded and shared information for at least a half hour, and I was assured that in an early issue, if not the next edition, they would print another article regarding my visit and the national interest in Alger.
+After proudly displaying some of my prized books from my collection, I left with a large supply of Revere Journals under my arm and with di-rections on how to find 88 Beach Street, the birthplace of our hero.
+I learned to my disappointment that there was no street named after Horatio, nor Alger; however, there is a Fenno Street; Horatio's mother came from the Fenno Family.
+I found the street and the house, which is just off Broadway, and to add to my enjoyment, Mrs. Joseph (Anna) Gallant, the present occupant was at home.
+I was invited in and had the pleasure of standing in the parlor and I and other interested Alger Fans, and learn of their locations and their needs.
+During the time in which I have been interested in collecting books by Horatio Alger, I have found that he, who attempts to keep his hobby a secret, will lead a lonely life.
+I myself, in the past, felt I dared not reveal my hobby until I had my libray completed.
+Then I met another collector of Alger who was willing to share his interests and duplicate books with me and with others.
+This person being Kenneth B. Butler of 1325 Burlington Road, Mendota, Illinois.
+Since then, through association with other collectors, I have made many friends and my own library has grown accordingly.
+I have had the pleasure of encouraging others to share my interests and limited knowledge of our hobby.
+I want you to share with us, your experiences and comments.
+One of the newest of collectors, Jean Steiner, of R2 Berkeley Springs, West Virginia, has just uncovered an early edition of "Helen Ford" and is she ever happy about that!
+PLEASE WRITE SOMETHING FOR THE NEXT EDITION, OUT AUGUST 1ST.